pingcap/tidb-bench/tpch/README.md

 Use the `load.sh` at the root directory to load data.
 Command `bash load.sh lineitem 16` means load data of lineitem which is separated into 16 files into TIDB

+### Modify the config of TiKV

+TPC-H is a readonly TP benchmark.
+Where you don't need to consider the writing operations.
+Hence, you can set the block cache and the coprocessor's concurrency a little bigger.

+For copcessor's concurrency, you can directly set it to the CPU_NUM*0.8.
+And for block-cache size, you can set it to half of the total memory or larger.

 ### Analyze Table and load stats into memory

 Use `analyze.sh` to analyze all the tables.
 You can set `tidb_build_stats_concurrency` to a large value before analyzing tables.